Mark Penry, 1965-2025

 Mark on the Nadelhorn in 1998

 I met Mark in the late 90s while working in Bern, Switzerland.
 A co-worker told me we needed to meet since he was a climber like me.
-I’m always skeptical of those kinds of claims, but soon we were knocking out major climbs in the Alps together.
+I was skeptical, but soon we were knocking out major climbs in the Alps together.
 It was usually a struggle to keep up with him.

-Towards the end of the climbing season a group of climbers from Colorado somehow got wind that we were in Switzerland, and invited us to tag along with them on some big-name peaks.
-Due to work commitments, we had to split up: Mark joined them on Monte Rosa, the highest peak in Switzerland, and I joined them for Mt.
+Our climbing club in Colorado learned that we were in Switzerland, and invited us to tag along with them on some big-name peaks.
+Due to work commitments, we had to split up: Mark would join them on Monte Rosa, the highest peak in Switzerland, and I would link up for Mt.
 Blanc, the highest peak in Europe.
 After a summer of running up and down the Alps every week, we were both in the peak physical conditions of our lives.
 That turned out to be a good thing.

 My trip came first, and it quickly became apparent that the visitors were in over their heads.
 After their leader took a bad fall, I was elected to lead.
 We made the summit, but on the way down I was almost pulled off the mountain a few times.
 To this day it remains my most harrowing climbing experience.